Key Factors to Consider for Building a Multilingual App for Your Business

-- Because the same information would be scanned and indexed under two different URLs, it could result in duplicate content.
+- Because the scanning and indexing of the same information will take place under two different URLs, resulting in duplicate content.

-Because multilingualism has an impact on the visitor’s journey, you should also consider the entire experience provided by your multilingual application.
+Multilingualism has an impact on the visitor’s journey, You should also consider the entire experience provided by your multilingual application.

 Emails and Invoice